zlatnaspirala/zlatnaspirala/README.md

  - Alternative software - High Performace

 #### Matrix-engine
-- WebGL library based on glmatrix ver 2
+- WebGL library based on glmatrix ver 2.xx.
+Can be downgraded with url param to the glsl 1.1.
+- For networking used broadcaster class.Same used in RCS/Visual-ts GE.
+Broadcaster donts care about DB record it is singnaling server very usefull in 3d context(multiplayer modes etc.).

 #### Visual-ts Game Engine
 - 2d canvas game engine based on Matter.js 2D physics engine for the web supported with backend node.js/mongoDB and visual GUI tool 2d map creator/python3.